sjmudd/anonymiser/README.md

 # Description.

 Looks like a key cache but when we get a new name we return the prefix plus a number each new name has the number increased.

 Can be used to convert private names into a public anonymous set (e.g. ps-top)

 There is basically one routine `anonymise.Anonymise( "prefix", "some_name" )`.

-I wanted to anonymise the database and table names this is the prefix in the Anonymise() function.
+I wanted to anonymise the database and table names.
+This is the prefix in the Anonymise() function.
 The second parameter is the name to anonymise and basically each new name gets an id starting at 1.
 This id is added to the end of the prefix and that's what is returned as the anonymised name.

 e.g.
 To anonymise some database names: